jconst/PhoneKit/README.md

 ## Demo

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, first clone the repo.
 Then, change the value of `kServerBaseURL` at the top of `PKTViewController.m` to point to `auth.php` on your server.
+If you have issues with cocoapods, try running `pod install` in the Example directory.

 After starting the app, you can press "Call" immediately to hear a simple demo message.
 To call a real phone, you must first set the caller ID field to a number you have [verified with Twilio](https://www.twilio.com/user/account/phone-numbers/verified).
 Then simply type the callee's phone number (don't worry about the formatting) into the Callee text field and press Call.